Decoding the Red Centre Seasons

 This season marks the arrival of the cold weather in Uluru-Kata Tjuta National Park.
 Each morning, the ground is blanketed with nyinnga (frost) and kulyar-kulyarpa (mist or dew), creating a crisp and refreshing atmosphere, though rainfall remains scarce.
 The frost plays a vital role in the ecosystem, curing the grasses by drying and preserving them.

-When is the best time to visit Uluru?
+When is the Best Time to Visit Uluru?

 Uluru and Kata Tjuta captivate visitors year-round, but the weather in Central Australia can vary significantly across the seasons.